VoktexYT/SocketGame/README.md

 # Socket game

-This is the multiplayer game.
+## Multiplayer Fireball Dodger Game
-Make by me.
+This is a personal multiplayer game project I am developing.
+The main objective of the game is for players to dodge fireballs.

-I use pygame, socket and threading.
+## Technology Stack
-The but is to dodge the fireball.
+The game is built using the following core technologies:

-Pygame: for display the video game.
+Pygame: Used for displaying the video game and handling graphics.

-Socket: for call server whit port.
+Socket: Used for client-server communication over a specific port.

-Threads: to divide the work in the code of each player
+Threading: Used to divide the workload within the code, allowing the server to handle each connected player concurrently.

-The futur update ?
+## Future Updates

-Create the room system for connect some player
+I plan to implement the following features in upcoming updates:
-Put the video game on public (to connect to internet)
+Room System: Create a system to manage separate game rooms where multiple players can connect.

-Etc
+Public Deployment: Make the game publicly accessible on the internet, allowing users outside the local network to connect and play.